 Angulas is the Spanish name for young European eels or "elver" eels.
 When these tiny eels arrive in fish markets, they are already two or three-years old, but are only about 3 inches (8cm) long, and as thick as a strand of spaghetti.
 Although baby eel was originally a common fisherman's dish eaten in the Basque Country, it is now very expensive with prices reaching over 1,000 euros per kilo (2.2 lbs) in Spain.

 Several factors have contributed to the skyrocketing price, including increased demand across Spain and Asia, decreased supply from overfishing, and changes in the ocean habitat.
-Many shoppers in Spain purchase the mock angulas, which are commonly known as gulas.
+Many shoppers in Spain purchase mock angulas, which are commonly known as gulas.

 Where to Buy Angulas

 A single serving of angulas is only 1-2.5 oz.
 (50-75 grams), so a can would serve two as a first course.
-For those who want to taste angulas without spending a small fortune, mock angulas made of Pollock fish are available in jars or cans (111 gr/4 oz) in stores Spain for a fraction of the cost.
+For those who want to taste angulas without spending a small fortune, mock angulas are made of Pollock fish (gulas) and are available in jars or cans (111 gr/4 oz) in stores for a fraction of the cost.
 Pollock fish typically refer to the two species of North Atlantic marine fish, popular in Europe, North America, and Alaska waters.
 Gulas can be enjoyed on sliced bread that's topped with mayonnaise and some red peppers.